Public sector innovation and local leadership

-Hambleton R. and Howard J. (2012) 'Public Sector Innovation and Local Leadership in the UK and the Netherlands' - York, Joseph Rowntree Foundation.
-The full report is available for download from the Joseph Rowntree Foundation website.
+Hambleton R. and Howard J. (2012) 'Public Sector Innovation and Local Leadership in the UK and the Netherlands' - York, Joseph Rowntree Foundation (PDF).

 The Guardian published a short article about the research – 'How to achieve place-based leadership and social inclusion’ on their Local Government Network blog.

 - Hambleton R. (2011) 'Place-based leadership in a global era' - Commonwealth Journal of Local Governance, Issue 8/9 May-November.